josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/global_illumination/using_lightmap_gi.md

 baking lightmaps takes longer compared to baking VoxelGI.
 While baking VoxelGI can be done in a matter of seconds, baking lightmaps can take several minutes if not more.
 This can slow down iteration speed significantly, so it is recommended to bake lightmaps only when you actually need to see changes in lighting.
-Since Godot 4.0, lightmaps are baked on the GPU, making light baking faster if you have a mid-range or high-end dedicated GPU.
+Lightmaps are baked on the GPU, making light baking faster if you have a mid-range or high-end dedicated GPU.

 Baking lightmaps will also reserve baked materials' UV2 slot, which means you can no longer use it for other purposes in materials (either in the built-in